 Deviled eggs will keep for up to two days in the refrigerator.
 Store them in a single layer in a covered container.

-Leftover deviled eggs can be used for appetizers, on salads or chopped down and used to make egg salad for sandwiches (like my egg salad BLT sandwich).
+Leftover deviled eggs can be used for appetizers, on salads, or chopped down and used to make egg salad for sandwiches (like my classic egg salad or curried egg salad).

-I hope you give these a try and make them part of your family traditions.
+I hope you give these a try and make them part of your holidays and family traditions.

 Enjoy!